Sign and flowers at a shrine for a woman who was raped and murdered in Cape Town, South Africa. © Roxane 134 | Shutterstock ID: 2208321545

 Gender-based violence (GBV) is a clear and damaging consequence of gender inequality as well as a mechanism used to enforce discriminatory norms and maintain unequal gendered power relations.

 GBV can take various forms, including physical, sexual, emotional, verbal, and digital violence.
-Women and girls are most commonly victims, with queer and transwomen at increased risk of violence.
-People who challenge prevailing gender norms, such as gay boys and men and gender non-conforming people, are also particularly at risk.
+Women and girls are most commonly victims.
+People whose identities challenge prevailing gender norms, such as gay boys and men and gender non-conforming people (such as trans and other queer women) are also particularly at risk.
+Intersecting marginalisations, such as those based on class, race or religious inequalities, deepen peoples' vulnerability to GBV and restrict their ability to access justice and support services.

-Gender-based violence is sustained and sanctioned by oppressive gender norms such as male authority and dominance over female bodies and masculinity being defined in terms of toughness and heterosexuality.
-Contesting such gender norms – through norms-based approaches and legal and/or policy change – is thus central to the prevention and elimination of GBV.
-This has been at the heart of feminist movements worldwide, who have been contesting GBV through street protests, digital campaigns, art, legal reform, and community-based work, among other strategies.
+GBV is sustained and sanctioned by oppressive gender norms such as male authority and dominance over female bodies and masculinity being defined in terms of toughness and heterosexual virility.
+Transforming such gender norms is thus central to preventing and eliminating GBV.
+Feminist movements worldwide have been seeking to change such norms through street protests, digital campaigns, art, advocacy for legal reform, and community-based prevention and response work, among other strategies.

-ALIGN’s briefings papers, case studies and blogs discuss how gender-based violence affects women and girls and LGBTQI+ people across different spaces, the impact of feminist activism on GBV-related gender norms, and ways of working with men and boys for their transformation.
+Resources on the ALIGN platform discuss how gender-based violence affects women and girls and LGBTQI+ people across different spaces, the impact of feminist activism on GBV-related gender norms, and the role of education in shifting the norms that underpin GBV.

 View upcoming research